Cray-HPE/docs-csm/000-INFO.md

 The rest of this page describes the conventions used in the documentation:
 * [Page naming or indexing] (#page-indexing) conventions
-* [Annotations] (#annotations) for how we identify sections of the documention that do not apply to all systems
+* [Annotations] (#annotations) for how we identify sections of the documentation that do not apply to all systems
 * [Command Prompt Conventions] (#command-prompt-conventions) which describe the context for user, host, directory, chroot environment, or container environment

 <a name="page-indexing"></a>